codio/site/source/docs/boxes/box-parts.html.md

 - **apache2** (2.4.7) Apache Web Server: A cross-platform open-source HTTP server for modern operating systems
 - **apache2_mod_wsgi** (3.4) Apache 2 WSGI module: an Apache module that provides a WSGI compliant interface for hosting Python based web applications within Apache.
 - **apr** (1.5.0) Apache Portable Runtime: Software libraries that provide a predictable and consistent interface to underlying platform-specific implementations
-- **apr_util** (1.5.3) Apache Portable Runtime Utilities: Utilities that provide a predictable and consistent interface to underlying platform-specific implementations- **beanstalkd** (1.9)              Beanstalk: A simple, fast work queue.
+- **apr_util** (1.5.3) Apache Portable Runtime Utilities: Utilities that provide a predictable and consistent interface to underlying platform-specific implementations
 - **beanstalkd** (1.9) Beanstalk: A simple, fast work queue.
 - **berkeley_db** (6.0.30) Berkeley DB: a software library that provides a high-performance embedded database for key/value data.
 - **cabal** (1.18.0.2) Cabal: A system for building and packaging Haskell libraries and programs